chanchanngann/airbyte-on-eks/README.md

 	- Designed for cost-efficient ingestion — avoids full reloads when only changes need to be synced
 	- Transformations are limited and usually delegated to `dbt` or other transformation tools

->  If the use case is mainly on data ingestion — especially when CDC is required, Airbyte might be a stronger fit since it reduces custom coding overhead using prebuilt connectors and helps on incremental syncs.
+ **=> If the use case is mainly on data ingestion — especially when CDC is required, Airbyte might be a stronger fit since it reduces custom coding overhead using prebuilt connectors and helps on incremental syncs.**

 ### Key Concepts on Airbyte
 Please refer to [1_Concepts_on_Airbyte](1_Concepts_on_Airbyte.md).